jamie120/ms4-wild-mile/README.md

     * All photos are displayed in a responsive carousel with user controls at the medium breakpoint and below, the CSS grid image gallery is hidden.

 - Conversion Listing Prices Page
-    * The three card elements stack into a single column at the medium breakpoint and below.
+    * The card elements stack into a single column at the medium breakpoint and below.

 - Merchandise Page
     * Products are displayed in rows of 4 (xl), 3 (lg), 2 (m) & 1 (sm) based on the respective devices screen size